Road Travel America

 Shenandoah National Park

 A premier destination in the park is Skyline Drive, running 105 miles along a dominant ridge in the mountains.
-The two-lane road begins in the north at Front Royal, and ends at the interchange with U.S. 250 near I-64, the starting point of the Blue Ridge Parkway.
+The two-lane road begins in the north at Front Royal, and ends at the starting point of the Blue Ridge Parkway.

 Read more about Shenandoah National Park